 There are also costs associated with the reconnection of those customers should disconnection occur (these are borne by the GDNs).
 There are considerable Safety consequences associated with the inability to supply gas to vulnerable customers and the economic impact of the breakdown of the gas trading market.
-Following discussions with Ofgem it was agreed not to include these high consequence-low probability service measures at this stage, pending further research and discussions with stakeholders.
+Following an Ofgem NARMs led audit to increase alignment across networks and resilience work with the Department for Energy Security and Net Zero the addition of cold weather fatalities has been added to the NARMs Methodology.